-The portfolio manager's compensation plan may give rise to potential conflicts of interest.
-The portfolio manager's compensation is linked to the pre-tax performance of the fund, rather than its after-tax performance.
-The portfolio manager's base pay tends to increase with additional and more complex responsibilities that include increased assets under management and a portion of the bonus relates to marketing efforts, which together indirectly link compensation to sales.
-When a portfolio manager takes over a fund or an account, the time period over which performance is measured may be adjusted to provide a transition period in which to assess the portfolio.
-The management of multiple funds and accounts (including proprietary accounts) may give rise to potential conflicts of interest if the funds and accounts have different objectives, benchmarks, time horizons, and fees as the portfolio manager must allocate time and investment ideas across multiple funds and accounts.
-In addition, a fund's trade allocation policies and procedures may give rise to conflicts of interest if the fund's orders do not get fully executed due to being aggregated with those of other accounts managed by FMR or an affiliate.
-The portfolio manager may execute transactions for another fund or account that may adversely impact the value of securities held by a fund.
+The sector fund manager's compensation plan may give rise to potential conflicts of interest.
+The sector fund manager's compensation is linked to the pre-tax performance of the fund, rather than its after-tax performance.
+The sector fund manager's base pay and bonus opportunity tend to increase with the sector fund manager's level of experience and skills relative to research and fund assignments.
+The management of multiple funds and accounts (including proprietary accounts) may give rise to potential conflicts of interest if the funds and accounts have different objectives, benchmarks, time horizons, and fees as the sector fund manager must allocate time and investment ideas across multiple funds and accounts.
+In addition, the fund's trade allocation policies and procedures may give rise to conflicts of interest if the fund's orders do not get fully executed due to being aggregated with those of other accounts managed by FMR.
+The sector fund manager may execute transactions for another fund or account that may adversely impact the value of securities held by the fund.
 Securities selected for other funds or accounts may outperform the securities selected for the fund.
-Portfolio managers may be permitted to invest in the funds they manage, even if a fund is closed to new investors.
 Trading in personal accounts, which may give rise to potential conflicts of interest, is restricted by a fund's Code of Ethics.
+Furthermore, the potential exists that the sector fund manager's responsibilities as a portfolio manager of the fund may not be entirely consistent with the sector fund manager's responsibilities as a research analyst providing recommendations to other Fidelity portfolio managers.